Important Educational Disclaimer

 8. Cashing Out Instead of Rolling Over When Changing Jobs

-Withdrawing your 401(k) when leaving a job triggers immediate taxation plus 10% penalty if under 59½.
-A $50,000 withdrawal costs $15,000-$20,000 in taxes and penalties.
-Solution: Always roll old 401(k)s to IRA or new employer’s plan.
-The IRS rollover guide explains the process.
+Cashing out a 401(k) when you change jobs triggers immediate income tax plus a 10% penalty if you’re under 59½.
+A $50,000 balance can cost $15,000-$20,000 in tax and penalties combined.
+Solution: roll old 401(k)s into an IRA or your new employer’s plan instead.
+The IRS rollover guide walks through the mechanics.

 Avoid Expensive IRA Mistakes